Our Story…

 Dear visitors,

-I remember road trips through the lush Quindío region, staying at this farm, and riding horses with my sisters and cousins.
-This farm has been a constant in my family’s story since I was four years old and a place where five generations have gathered to make countless memories.
-I can still picture my grandmother sitting in a chair on the first floor, watching the birds and admiring the flowers.
+I remember road trips through the Quindío region, staying at this farm, swimming and riding horses with my sisters and cousins.
+This place has been a constant for my family—a gathering spot for five generations.
+I can still picture my grandmother on the porch, bird watching and admiring the flowers.

-Over the past six years, my work has frequently brought me to Colombia, where I’ve led pro bono teams supporting nonprofits in Bogotá, Cartagena, Cali, and Medellín.
-No matter where my work takes me, the strongest pull is always to visit my maternal family in Cartago.
-You know that comforting feeling of “ahhh I’m home” after a long trip?
-That’s the exact feeling I get every time I land at the airport in Bogotá, followed by the short flight to Matecaña Pereira Airport.
-That “I’m home” feeling is never stronger than when I’m back at this farm, where my childhood memories are rooted.
+Over the past six years, my work has often brought me to Colombia, leading teams supporting nonprofits in Bogotá, Cartagena, Cali, and Medellín.
+No matter where my work takes me, the strongest pull is to this beautiful region.
+That “I’m home” feeling hits as soon as I land in Bogotá and grows even stronger when I return to this farm, where my childhood memories live.

-Our motto, "dream until you reach the sky," reminds us that by dreaming big, we can achieve great heights.
-We hope you’ll visit Casa de los Sueños, be inspired to dream, and create your own family memories in these magical hills.
+We invite Colombians and foreigners alike visit Casa de los Sueños, find inspiration, and create your own family memories in these magical hills.

 Con amor por esta tierrita,